Addiction is a chronic disease.

 Addiction involves use despite negative consequences.

-This is when you chose to use knowing that the user will affect relationships, finances, work responsibilities, physical health or mental health.
+This is when you choose to use knowing that the use will affect relationships, finances, work responsibilities, physical health or mental health.

 Some people use even when facing serious legal consequences.